Why move from Oracle® MySQL to EDB Postgres Advanced Server

 - No-Compromise Feature Set - The lack of enterprise features in MySQL causes developers to code many workaround's that take a lot of time.
 Such is not the case with Postgres, which is the world's most advanced open source database.
 Postgres Plus is a robust database that includes many key features that MySQL does not or exceeds what MySQL does offer.
-Features like the best geo-spatial support found in any open source database, advanced SQL analytic functions, full database link/federation capabilities, table inheritance, and Oracle comparable features are all in Postgres Plus, but are either missing completely or not fully developed in MySQL.
+Features like the best geo-spatial support found in any open source database, advanced SQL analytic functions, full database link/federation capabilities, table inheritance, and Oracle comparable features are all in EDB Postgres Advanced Server, but are either missing completely or not fully developed in MySQL.

 - Superior Developer Support - Postgres offers a development environment that offers more than what is found in MySQL today.
 Developers can write stored procedures, functions, and more in Oracle's PL/SQL, Java, Ruby, Python, Perl, C/C++, Postgres' procedure language, and more.
 Additionally, Postgres Plus solutions contain code debuggers, integrated and programmable connection pooling, user defined object type support, and much more.